-Abbreviated LLLT: Low Level Laser Therapy.
-This treatment is the newest form of treatment technology available at Herrington Family Chiropractic.
+Abbreviated LLLT: Low Level LASER Therapy.
+(LASER stands for Light Amplification by Stimulated Emission of Radiation) This treatment is the newest form of treatment technology available at Herrington Family Chiropractic.
 Treatment with LLLT utilizes two different light wavelengths to cause positive reactions within the cells of the area treated.

 …But I’m not a plant what does shining a light on me do?

 You are more plant than you would think.
 Most people know that sunlight is good for them in small doses.
 Typically, people feel better when they are in the sun.
 Until the last 10 or so years, we didn’t know just how good it can be for us.

 How does Cold Laser Therapy Work?

 Wavelengths of light in the 660 nanometer spectrum (0.000000660 meters) are seen as red light.
 This particular wavelength has a very unique effect on the mitochondria of our cells.
 The mitochondria are the power plants of our bodies. (and interestingly enough, might not have originated as our own cells).
 They produce our energy for us.
 Mitochondria are plentiful in tissues that require energy on a regular basis.

 This therapy is typically used in areas where the other modalities are not possible due to restriction.

 Tissues like muscles cells and nerve fibers.
 When 660 nm light hits these cells, they become very excited and start functioning on a higher, faster level.
 This means they start producing more energy.
 While this may not seem all that useful, that energy causes the cell to increase its activity for, whatever it is that that cell is doing.
 In muscle, tendon, skin, that means the cells divide faster and repair damage faster.